AsemGhaleb/asemghaleb.github.io/_news/announcement_5.md

 ---

-Our paper `eTainter: Detecting Gas-Related Vulnerabilities in Smart Contracts` has been accepted to ISSTA'22! :sparkles: :smile:
+Our paper `eTainter: Detecting Gas-Related Vulnerabilities in Smart Contracts` has been accepted to ISSTA'22! :sparkles: